Can MicroGenDX help if you experience ongoing urinary tract symptoms?

 What Type Of Testing Does MicroGenDX Offer?

-The first is a rapid screening of your sample using Polymerase Chain Reaction (PCR).
-In this first level of testing, MicroGenDX looks for the following pathogens in a urine sample:
+The PCR level of testing, the MicroGenDX urine panel looks for the following pathogens in a urine sample:

 - Enterococcus faecalis